 The scoping requirements set out the matters to be investigated and documented in the environment effects statement (EES).

-After considering public submissions on the draft scoping requirements, the Minister for Planning will issue final scoping requirements.
+After considering public submissions on the draft scoping requirements, the Minister for Planning issued final scoping requirements in July 2021, dated June 2021.

 LMW has prepared a consultation plan for the EES, outlining the opportunities and approaches for its community engagement during the preparation of the EES.